sindhuja469/Clustering/README.md

 - Determine the most influential features driving university performance.

 ### Dataset
-The dataset used for this project is available on Kaggle:
+The dataset csv file used for this project is available on this repository and on Kaggle:
 👉 [Kaggle Dataset Link](https://www.kaggle.com/datasets/akashbommidi/2026-qs-world-university-rankings)

 ---